KlausHetzelein/AsyncAndAwait/README.md

 # Infos about Project AsyncAndAwait

 * Async and await in some kind unblocks the UI-thread
+* Async and await are contagious, you must use it consistently
 * it doesn't create a new thread
 * the asynchrosity is achieved by using the MsgQ and resuming a method where it returned cos of await
 * not awaiting an asynchronous method means your code runs on without waiting for method(result)